littlerobots/cupboard/README.md

     ::groovy
     compile 'nl.qbusict:cupboard:(insert latest version)'

-You [search.maven.com][4] will show you what the latest version is.
+You can use [search.maven.com][4] to show you what the latest version is.

 # Learn